MostlyAdequate/mostly-adequate-guide/ch8.md

 // Maybe("Shady Ln.")
 ```

 `safeHead` is like our normal `_.head`, but with added type safety.
 A curious thing happens when `Maybe` is introduced into our code; we are forced to deal with those sneaky `null` values.
 The `safeHead` function is honest and up front about its possible failure - there's really nothing to be ashamed of - and so it returns a `Maybe` to inform us of this matter.
 We are more than merely *informed*, however, because we are forced to `map` to get at the value we want since it is tucked away inside the `Maybe` object.
 Essentially, this is a `null` check enforced by the `safeHead` function itself.
 We can now sleep better at night knowing a `null` value won't rear its ugly, decapitated head when we least expect it.
-Apis like this will upgrade a flimsy application from paper and tacks to wood and nails.
+APIs like this will upgrade a flimsy application from paper and tacks to wood and nails.
 They will guarantee safer software.

 Sometimes a function might return a `Maybe(null)` explicitly to signal failure.
 For instance: